oasisprotocol/old-docs/src/operators/the-quest-rules.md

 We are thrilled with the work so many teams have done to make the Oasis Network better!

-A summary of the Questnet by the numbers
+A summary of the Questnet by the numbers:

 * 👍400+ node operators joined the competition
 * 👩‍💻100+ nodes running on the Questnet at any given time
 * 💻5+ network upgrades complete in as little as 45 minutes